GalkaKlink/d-test/README.md

 files **\*.site** for each site of the alignment.

 2)**FitnessShift.pl** – for each amino acid in each protein site, calculates p-value of being “proximal” or “distal” for each focal node as well as corresponding z-scores.
 The default version is for running as an array of tasks, and the version for full alignment is named **FitnessShift.full_alignment.pl**.

+To run this script, it is needed to provide a common line argument with a name for the fasta file with an amino acid alignment for all sites (for script FitnessShift.full_alignment.pl) or for single site (for script FitnessShift.pl; such input files are made by script make_file.pl).
+In the latter case, you may use tools such as GNU Parallel (https://www.gnu.org/software/parallel/) to process many sites simultaneously.

+An example of running with GNU Parallel is: parallel -j 10 perl FitnessShift.pl {}.site ::: {1..100}

 External branches that are longer than 10 medians of external branch length are excluded from the analysis as suspiciously long.
 You can cut easily find this step in the script and cut it if you do not want it to be done.